Authority & Truth

 Why It Matters

-Misunderstanding religious liberty leads to indifferentism and weakens the duty to seek and adhere to the true religion.
+Misunderstanding this leads to indifferentism and weakens commitment to truth.

 Authority